-These programs are excellent Earn-As-You-Learn training, which allow the student to earn college credit.
+These programs offer excellent Earn-As-You-Learn training, which allow the student to earn college credit.
 Credit and work experience earned in this program may be applied to an apprenticeship RTI if the employer becomes an active participant in apprenticeship.
-Enrollment in these specialized courses or programs is made with the College Apprenticeship Coordinator.